Robinson Canó: 2010: Second All-Star and first Gold Glove season

-2011: Third All-Star and first Silver Slugger season
+2011: Third All-Star

 Canó had a rough first half to his defensive season.
-By July, he had committed twice as many errors as he had in his entire Gold Glove-winning 2010 season, in which he had three.
+By June 18, he had committed six errors, twice as many as he had the previous season, when he won a Gold Glove.

 Canó was selected for the 2011 MLB All-Star Game as a starting second baseman, and was chosen to participate in the 2011 Home Run Derby.
 With his father pitching, Canó won the derby, setting a record for home runs in the final round with 12 home runs despite having an additional four outs remaining.

 Facing the Los Angeles Angels of Anaheim on August 10, Canó fell a single short of hitting for the cycle.
 It marked the second time in his career that he missed the cycle by a single (the first being in 2005).
 Canó finished the 2011 season with 188 hits, 28 home runs, and a career-high 118 RBIs in 159 games.

 In Game 1 of the 2011 AL Division Series, Canó hit a grand slam in the bottom of the sixth inning to give the Yankees an 8–1 lead.
 It marked his fourth grand slam of the year, including the regular season.
 He sandwiched the home run between two run-scoring doubles, giving him 6 total RBI for the game.
 The Yankees would eventually lose the series in five games to the Detroit Tigers.